BlueBrain/Currentscape/README.md

 It would be then hard to know if there is a "white" current, or no current at all.
 Using a colormap that uses black is also not advised, since the plots on top and bottom of currentscapes, as well as the line separating the inward and outward currentscapes, are black.
-If a black current end up near the top or bottom of the plot, it would decrease readability.
+If a black current ends up near the top or bottom of the plot, it would decrease readability.

 You can set your colormap using "colormap":{"name": "the_name_of_the_colormap"} in the config file.
 The name of the colormap can be one of the matplotlib colormaps (https://matplotlib.org/3.1.0/tutorials/colors/colormaps.html),